Portuguese cellist and conductor Vasco Ferrão was

 include a debut recital at Milton Court Concert Hall, the world premiere and recording of Tiago

-Julian Anderson CBE and the appointment as assistant conductor for the summer tour with the Portuguese Youth Orchestra.
+Ribeiro’s cello concerto “It’s Hard to Slow Down” conducted by Jack Sheen (at Milton Court) and the appointment as assistant conductor for the summer tour with the Portuguese Youth Orchestra.